Peyman-Borhani/Todo-SE/README.md

 # About

-This project is composed of personal project tools and organizer components and is in experimental phase.
-I also use it as a playground for new FW, tools, DB, code prototyping.
-Will only be useful once there is an official release.
+This project is composed of tools and app components in dev/experimental phase. also a playground for testing new software, tools, DB, code prototyping.
+Yet it's a mighty Todo app using innovative methods to solve complexity and accomplish above goals.
+As an app Will only be useful once I make a release.

+# Usage, install and execute
+- clone repo or download repo's zip file,
+- read package.json file to understand project's structure
+- check scripts, deps, see if all well.
+- edit, remove, add items based on what you need.
+- install: `pnpm i` or to update: `pnpm update`
+- run dev server:  `pnpm dev`

 # create-svelte
 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).